maxpenner/DECT-NR-Plus-SDR/README.md

     1. [DPDK with UHD](https://kb.ettus.com/Getting_Started_with_DPDK_and_UHD)
     2. [Adjusted send_frame_size and recv_frame_size](https://files.ettus.com/manual/page_transport.html#transport_param_overrides) in `radio.json`
     3. [Increased buffer sizes](https://kb.ettus.com/USRP_Host_Performance_Tuning_Tips_and_Tricks#Adjust_Network_Buffers)
-    4. In each `radio.json`, the value `“turn_around_time_us”` defines how soon the SDR can schedule a packet transmission relative to the last known SDR timestamp.
+    4. In each `radio.json`, the value `“turnaround_time_us”` defines how soon the SDR can schedule a packet transmission relative to the last known SDR timestamp.
 For UHD, the SDR time is a [64-bit counter in the FPGA](https://kb.ettus.com/Synchronizing_USRP_Events_Using_Timed_Commands_in_UHD#Radio_Core_Block_Timing).
 The smaller the turn around time, the lower the latency.
 Under optimal conditions, between 80 and 150 microseconds are possible.
 6. Low-latency kernel

 ## Firmware P2P